 Too many discussion topics for your meeting but not enough time?
 Snooze the topic.
 Here’s how that works.

-When covering agenda topics that are part of the Today’s topics section of your meeting, you can snooze items you don’t have time to discuss.
+When covering non-recurring agenda topics, you can snooze items you don’t have time to discuss.
 Just click Snooze topic next to the Next topic button.

 Topics snoozed during a meeting will appear in the next session of the same meeting as part of Today’s topics and will include a note in the topic description that says (Snoozed on [Month] [Day]).
 So, when you just don’t have time for that last topic, snooze it and Range will make sure you remember to cover it next time.